-The latest version of Lineage OS is 16 which is based on Android 9 (code-name Pie).
-It’s a custom ROM which you need to flash/install through a custom recovery.
-This requires you to learn couple of things.
-If you plan to install Lineage OS 16 on your phone, you can visit the download section in Lineage OS site.
-It’s very easy to download Lineage OS 16 ROM and flash on a android smartphone.
-But for most of the phone, Lineage OS doesn’t provide the latest version which is 16 at the time.
+The latest version of Lineage OS is 17 which is based on Android 10 (code-name Q).
+It’s a custom ROM that you need to flash/install through a custom recovery.
+This requires you to learn a couple of things.
+If you plan to install Lineage OS on your phone, you can visit the download section on the Lineage OS site.
+It’s very easy to download Lineage OS ROM and flash on an android smartphone.

 - Windows 10 (64-bit) on a drive with 256GB SSD storage is recommended.